emily1618/Data-Portfolio/Investing/README.md

 ![health](https://user-images.githubusercontent.com/62857660/154612514-9fc4becb-6c23-49ce-a1df-6aa6c2f284c9.jpg)

-For the capital goods sector:
+Top 10 for capital goods sector:
 ```
 print('Capital Goods:')
 print(goods_df.sort_values(by=['CUM_RET'], ascending=False).head(10))
 ```
 ![capitalgoods](https://user-images.githubusercontent.com/62857660/154612848-4016a265-81a9-4e9d-90cc-327229ec837a.jpg)

 For all the sectors combined, use `sec_cumret_df = get_cum_ret_for_stocks(sec_df)`

-Grab the tickers to a list:
+Getting the tickers to a list:
 ```
 files = [x for x in listdir(PATH) if isfile(join(PATH, x))]
 tickers = [os.path.splitext(x)[0] for x in files]
 tickers
 ```

-Create a df with the tickers from previous saved csv:
+Create a df with the tickers from the saved csv:
 ```
 def get_stock_df_from_csv(tickers):
   try: